bighill/big-mastermind/README.md

 ### Deploy

 Currently, the public demo of this is deployed to GitHub Pages.
-The `gh-pages` package will build, put build in `gh-pages` repo, and push.
-Demo available at [https://bighill.github.io/big-mastermind/](https://bighill.github.io/big-mastermind/)
+The `gh-pages` package will build, put build in `gh-pages` branch, and push.
+Source code remains in `master` branch, while only the build exists in `gh-pages` branch.
+GitHub pages hosts the demo by serving just the `gh-pages` branch... [https://bighill.github.io/big-mastermind/](https://bighill.github.io/big-mastermind/)

 ```bash
 npm run deploy